The First Near-Infrared Transmission Spectrum of HIP 41378 f, a Low-Mass Temperate Jovian World in a Multi-Planet System: Light Curve Fits

-To sample the parameter space, we ran a Markov Chain Monte Carlo (MCMC) using {\tt emcee} after clipping $>$4-$\sigma$ outliers from a running median computed for each light curve, which clipped 0--2 points per light curve.
+To sample the parameter space for the white light curve and spectroscopic light curves, we ran a Markov Chain Monte Carlo (MCMC) using {\tt emcee} after clipping $>$4-$\sigma$ outliers from a running median computed for each light curve, which clipped 0--2 points per light curve.
 We optimized the GP hyperparameters to the out-of-transit data to find the starting locations for the hyperparameters.
+We followed the example in the \texttt{george} documentation\footnote{\url{https://george.readthedocs.io/en/latest/tutorials/hyper/}} and used \texttt{scipy.optimize} \citep{scipy} and a `L-BFGS-B' algorithm to perform the optimization of the GP hyperparameters.
 The starting value for $\rm R_{p}/R_{\star}$ was taken to be 0.0663 \citep{santerne_et_al2019} and the starting $\rm T_{0}$ value of BJD 2459354.6 was determined by visual inspection of the light curve.
 We initialized the chains around these values and ran the MCMC with 210 walkers for a 2000 step burn-in, followed by a 6000 step chain for our posterior and parameter estimates.
 The number of samples was $72\times$ the autocorrelation length, greater than the $50\times$ autocorrelation length which in general indicates convergence in \texttt{emcee}\footnote{\url{https://dfm.io/posts/autocorr/}}.
 The best-fit white light curve is shown in Figure \ref{fig:wlc_lm}, with $\rm R_p/R_\star$ = 0.068602 $^{+0.002684} _{-0.003370}$ and $\rm T_{0}$ = BJD 2459355.101374 $^{+0.001919} _{-0.001888}$.

 For the binned light curve fits, we used a common mode correction.
 This correction involved removing the best-fitting white light systematics model and the residuals to the white light fit from each binned light curve prior to fitting (e.g., \citealt{Gibson14,Alam20}).
 As a result, we were able to use a simpler systematics model for the binned light curves and therefore only used two GP kernels (HST phase and wavelength shift).
 We also held $\rm T_0$ fixed to the best-fit value from the white light curve fit, resulting in five free parameters per binned light curve ($\rm R_p/R_\star$ and the four GP hyperparameters).
 We then proceeded with the MCMC as for the white light curve fit.
 The measured $\rm R_{p}/R_{\star}$ values for each spectroscopic light curve\footnote{The spectroscopic light curves are shown \href{https://doi.org/10.6084/m9.figshare.17373572}{here} in the online supplementary material.} are presented in Table \ref{tab:tr_spec}.